-New treatment may lead the way to fighting obesity and diabetesApril 25th, 2013 in Overweight and Obesity /
+New treatment may lead the way to fighting obesity and diabetesApril 25, 2013 in Medicine & Health / Overweight and Obesity

 Two professors believe they may have a promising lead from which to develop a new treatment for obesity and diabetes.